X13-G44/iCloudHelper/README.md

 The application offers a simple graphical user interface and is particularly suitable for users with little computer experience.
 The program consists of two components, **AutoUnzip** and **QuickSort**, which fulfill this task.

-> [!NOTE]
-> The UI currently uses German text.
-However, the error messages are written in English.

 ## Features

 - **AutoUnzip:** Automatically extracts photos from the downloaded iCloud `.zip` archive.